 Standard messaging rates of your wireless phone carrier may apply.

-If you have specific requests or needs related to how the district contacts you, please contact your child's principal.
-[See Safety on page 58 for information regarding contact with parents during an emergency.]
+If you do not wish to receive such communications, please contact your child's principal.
+[See Safety on page 53 for information regarding contact with parents during an emergency.]

 Complaints and Concerns (All Grade Levels)